jamie2210/CI_MS1_TBC/README.md

 - Provide a way for new and existing clients to contact the gym.
 - Provide easy access to booking class and arranging private sessions.
 - Provide detailed pricing and payment options.
-- Provide information on the gym, it’s classes, coaches, and owners.
+- Provide information on the gym, its classes, coaches, and owners.

 ### Developer Goals
 - A clean design that stands out and catches the users attention.